 I love fish, but have never been a fan of salmon.
-It’s probably one of my least favorite fishes.
-But, I knew fresh, local salmon was one of the more famous Northern Ireland dishes.
+It’s probably one of my least favorite fish.
+But, I found fresh, local salmon on the menus at many of the places to eat in Northern Ireland.
+It was also a very popular Derry food, found on many menus.
 I chose the salmon while having dinner at Ardmore Restaurant at the Beech Hill Country House Hotel.
 It was perfectly cooked, served alongside a lovely sautéed spinach and drizzled with a caper, tomato, and chive beurre blanc.
 It was delectable, particularly when served with the Ardmore’s fresh Irish soda bread.

 This sort of surprised me.
 I don’t generally associate lobster with Ireland.
 During dinner at Harry’s Shack in Portstewart, with a view over the incredibly cold and rainy seaside, I had a small lobster, which was taken all the way out of the shell.
 They placed the lobster delicately back into the shell, making it incredibly easy to eat.
 I asked where the lobster was from, and the server pointed out the window.
 It came from the cold waters just off the coast.
 Now, that’s local.

 I’ve written before about finding the perfect scone in Northern Ireland, an obsession of sorts.
 I found myself with a strange almost OCD issue with finding the perfect scone.
-That obsession is totally unwarranted as there were good to great scones at cafes all over.
+That obsession is totally unwarranted as there were good to great scones at cafes all over Northern Ireland.
+For bakery product lovers, this could be considered the Northern Ireland national food!
 Be sure to try one with the fresh clotted cream, though, which is a perfect way to eat a lovely warm scone.

 I had never heard of a Victoria sponge before.
-I was told by our guide in Derry, though, that it was one of the Northern Ireland dishes we had to try.
+I was told by our guide in Derry, though, that it was a Derry food we had to try.
 In fact, we did not have a choice.
 He ordered two for us.
 It was a large sponge cake, filled with cream and jam.
 The Victoria sponge was served with another little vat of extra cream on the side.
-Apparently a Victoria sponge is a class British cake, but one I had never heard of before.
+Apparently, a Victoria sponge is a class British cake, but one I had never heard of before.
 It was dense and sweet.
-I planned to take just a few bites, to be polite, because I was not hungry at all when it was placed in front of me.
+I planned to take just a few bites, to be polite because I was not hungry at all when it was placed in front of me.
 In the end, I ate almost the entire thing.

 Bread and Butter Pudding

 I love bread and butter pudding, or bread pudding as it is generally referred to in the States.
-It was another Northern Ireland dish I knew I had to seek out.
-It is made by layering slices of buttered bread in a pan, along with egg and cream, perhaps some raisins.
+This might be a British-influenced dish, but I don’t care.
+It’s tasty.
+Eat it.
+It is made by layering slices of buttered bread in a pan, along with egg and cream, perhaps some raisins and cinnamon.
 When it comes out from the oven, it is soft and gooey and magical.
 The problem is, most bread and butter puddings are not all that pretty to look at when they come out.
 It’s a more functional looking dessert.
 The bread and butter pudding I ate at the Ardmore Restaurant, though, was a work of art, and included a bonus layer of warmed apple on the bottom.